Glossary

 Indicator : Level of participation in the coconstruction of the transition plan.

 Here the capacity of the Bilan Carbone® to be used to meetother frameworks.
-The notion of “compatible with” does not guarantee reciprocity.
+The notion of "compatibility with" does not guarantee reciprocity.

-Mechanism to fully or partially compensate an organisation's GHG emissions, which can be triggered directly by a process located outside the organisation's operational boundary, or indirectly by the purchase of GHG reductions in the form of carbon credits made by a third party (adapted from the standard NF-ISO 14069:2013).
+Mechanism to fully or partially offset an organisation's GHG emissions, which can be triggered directly by a process located outside the organisation's operational boundary, or indirectly by the purchase of GHG reductions in the form of carbon credits, made by a third party (adapted from the standard NF-ISO 14069:2013).

-Process of collecting and exploiting the various data necessary to carry out a Bilan Carbone®.
+Process of collecting and using the various data necessary to carry out a Bilan Carbone®.

 Person external to the organisation, who advises, directs and guides the approach.